uctv9805/char-design-portfolio/README.md

 ### General

-- Code Institue - My design took inspiration from a number of code-along projects that have been taught on the course so far, however I have adapted and created my own code so as not to simply copy and paste the ideas.
+- Code Institute - My design took inspiration from a number of code-along projects that have been taught on the course so far, however I have adapted and created my own code so as not to simply copy and paste the ideas.

 - W3Schools has been invaluable in helping me with ideas for code and problem solving issues when they arose.